Interview with William Paul Gould

 Description

 William Gould joined the Air Defence Cadet Corps at his Grammar School in Stoke on Trent.
-After selection to join the RAF as a wireless operator/air gunner he went to RAF Eastchurch to remuster as a flight engineer, and from there did his training at RAF St Athan.
+After selection to join the RAF as a wireless operator/air gunner he went to RAF Eastchurch to re-muster as a flight engineer, and from there, did his training at RAF St Athan.
 He joined his crew on 622 Squadron at RAF Bottesford.
-From there the Squadron moved to Mildenhall to commence bombing operations on Lancasters.
-At the end of 1944 and beginning of 1945 he flew operations in support of the Allied armies advancing on Germany.
+The Squadron then moved to RAF Mildenhall to commence bombing operations on Lancasters.
+At the end of 1944/beginning of 1945 he flew operations in support of the Allied armies advancing on Germany.
 He witnessed V-2 rockets at close hand.
-He took part in three Operation Manna drops to the Dutch people, and also took part in repatriating ex-prisoners of war back to the UK.
-His regret is that at the end of his tour of operations he was reposted so quickly he didn’t have the chance to say goodbye to his crew.
+He took part in three Operation Manna drops to the Dutch people, and also took part in repatriating ex-prisoners of war to the UK.
+He regrets that, at the end of his tour of operations, he was reposted so quickly he didn’t have the chance to say goodbye to his crew.

 Creator